How to Grow Squash in Containers Without It Taking Over Your Patio

 Pick a Container That Isn’t a Joke

 Squash plants have massive, aggressive root systems.
 A lot of people grab a standard 10-inch flower pot, shove a seedling in the dirt, and hope for the best.
-That’s a recipe for a barren dirt patch.
+That’s a recipe for a barren dirt patch by July.

 Instead, look for containers that actually give the roots room to spread out.

 You need something huge.
-A standard 5-gallon bucket is the absolute bare minimum, but honestly, they struggle even in that.
+A standard 5-gallon bucket is the absolute bare minimum, but honestly, the plants struggle even in that.
 Use a pot that holds at least 15 to 20 gallons of soil.
-Half-whiskey barrels, large fabric grow bags, or heavy-duty plastic tubs with holes drilled in the bottom work perfectly.
+Half-whiskey barrels, large fabric grow bags, or heavy-duty plastic tubs with drainage holes drilled in the bottom all work perfectly.

 If you use a pot that’s too small, the soil dries out in a matter of hours during the summer.
 The plant gets stressed, drops its flowers, and stops growing entirely.
 Not complicated.
 Just give them space.